Rome didn't fall in a day: The extended timeline of Rome's decline

 The Western Empire, once vibrant and prosperous, was slowly transformed into a patchwork of rural, self-sufficient communities.

-On September 4, 476 AD, Odoacer forced the 16-year-old Romulus Augustus to abdicate, marking the end of a line of emperors that had begun with Augustus Caesar more than five centuries earlier.
+On September 4, 476, Odoacer forced the 16-year-old Romulus Augustus to abdicate, marking the end of a line of emperors that had begun with Augustus Caesar more than five centuries earlier.

-Instead of assuming the title of Emperor, Odoacer declared himself the King of Italy, acknowledging the Eastern Roman Emperor's nominal authority, which signified the end of the Western Roman Empire as an independent power.
+Instead of assuming the title of Emperor, Odoacer declared himself the King of Italy and acknowledged the nominal authority of the Eastern Roman Emperor, signifying the end of the Western Roman Empire as an independent power.

 This event, however, did not bring a sudden end to Roman civilization in the West.